lucian-loco/WAT---Weibull-Analysis-Tool/README.md

 Draw.io editor tries to preload shape libraries from a location specified by an environmental variable:
 * DRAWIO_LIBS_URL: URL providing access to the shape libraries (in form of "https://xxx/yyy").
 Currently set to the public directory in HIT project cernbox.
+* DRAWIO_EXPORT_SERVER: URL to draw.io export server.
+It might be deployed within the same Openshift project.
+Check `drawio-export.md` for a more detailed instruction.

 When the project is running in an Openshift instance, you should use either 'Secrets' or 'ConfigMaps' mechanism to assign values to set these environmental variables.